pgorman/dangerjaunt/dangerjaunt.md

 Clerics use any armor, but only blunt weapons.

-At ninth level, clerics establish a religious order of their own, attract devotees, and collect tithes.
+At ninth level, clerics establish a temple or shrine of their own, attract devotees, and collect tithes.

 ## Fighters ##